SmartDeveloperHub/sdh-machine-metrics/README.md

 ### Metrics - Usage:

-Before deployment, you need to edit docker-compose.yml.
+Before deployment, you need to edit docker-compose.yml and assign values to some environment variables in order to let these services know where Agora and the desired AMQP broker are.
+These variables are:

-Put AGORA_HOST and BROKER_HOST value.
+*  AGORA_HOST
+* AGORA_PORT
+* BROKER_HOST
+* BROKER_PORT

+There are two additional environment variables that have to be assigned so as to indicate all metrics' containers how they should publish themselves as seeds in Agora:

+* METRIC_HOST
+* METRIC_PORT